-Successfully applying SADs in this fashion depends on our capacity to detect and quantify deviations between empirical observations and their statistical baselines, which requires metrics and computational approaches that allow us to quantify and interpret whatever deviations may exist.
-Here, we build upon the combinatoric approach developed by Locey and White (2013) to define and explore the statistical baselines for SADs given S and N. For a given S and N, there exists a finite (but potentially very large) set of possible distributions of individuals into species – the feasible set.
-The distribution of shapes represented among the elements of the feasible set constitutes a statistical baseline for the SAD.
+Successfully interpreting SADs in this fashion depends on our capacity to detect and quantify deviations between empirical observations and their statistical baselines, which requires metrics and computational approaches that allow us to quantify and interpret whatever deviations may exist.
+Here, we build upon the combinatoric approach developed by Locey and White (2013) to define and explore the statistical baselines for SADs given S and N. For a given S and N, there exists a finite (but potentially very large) set of possible distributions of individuals into species.
+Collectively, this set of possible SADs is referred to as the feasible set, with each possible SAD constituting a single element of the set.
 If an observed SAD is simply drawn at random from the set of mathematically possible SADs, it is likely to have a shape similar to the shapes most common in the feasible set.
-The feasible set can therefore be used to compare observations to a statistical baseline, and to explore how the statistical baseline varies over gradients of S and N (Locey and White 2013).
+The feasible set can therefore be used as a statistical baseline for assessing whether observed SADs deviate from what is likely to occur simply due to mathematical constraints, and to explore how the statistical baseline varies over gradients of S and N (Locey and White 2013).

-It is especially important to understand how the statistical baseline varies with S and N, because our capacity to detect deviations between an observation and its statistical baseline is likely to depend on the size of the community in terms of S and N, with reduced sensitivity for very small communities.
-If S and N are small, there may be too few possible SADs in the feasible set to define a clear statistical baseline.
-When this occurs, we have reduced confidence that even an observation that deviates slightly from the statistical baseline could not reasonably have emerged at random from the relatively restricted pool of possible outcomes (Jaynes 1957).
-This general concern has been widely acknowledged as relevant to efforts to compare ecological observations to statistical baselines (Harte 2011, Locey and White 2013, White et al 2012), but there has not yet been a specific effort to quantify these effects for the SAD or to identify the range of community sizes most strongly affected.
+The shape of the statistical baseline is critically important for disentangling the aspects of the SAD that are likely generated by statistical constraints from those generated by other processes.
+If the vast majority of mathematically possible SADs are similar in shape – generating a very specific, narrowly defined statistical baseline – then even small deviations between an observed SAD and this baseline can signal the operation of ecological processes.
+However, if many different shapes occur with more equal frequency in the feasible set, the statistical baseline is less specific and less well defined, and our sensitivity for distinguishing biological signal from statistical constraints will be vastly reduced.
+A poorly defined statistical baseline is more likely to occur when the size of the community, in terms of S and N, is small, because in such cases there may be too few possible SADs in the feasible set for a particular shape to emerge as the most common, and therefore most likely, shape.
+When this occurs, we have reduced confidence that even an observation that deviates from the statistical baseline could not reasonably have emerged at random from the relatively restricted pool of possible outcomes (Jaynes 1957).
+This general concern has been widely acknowledged as relevant to efforts to compare ecological observations to statistical baselines (Harte 2011, White et al 2012, Locey and White 2013), but there has not yet been a specific effort to quantify these effects for the SAD or to identify the range of community sizes most strongly affected.
 Because ecologists study the SAD for communities varying in size from the very small – S and N < 5 – to the enormous – S and N in the thousands and tens of thousands – it is important to identify the community sizes for which we can and cannot confidently detect deviations from the statistical baseline and contextualize our interpretations accordingly.

-Here we use the feasible set to define statistical baselines for empirical SADs for 24,500 communities of birds, mammals, trees, and miscellaneous other taxa based on their number of species and number of individuals.
+Here we use the feasible set to define statistical baselines for empirical SADs for 22,000 communities of birds, mammals, trees, and miscellaneous other taxa based on their number of species and number of individuals.
 We then compare observed SADs to their corresponding statistical baselines and evaluate 1) if the shapes of observed SADs are consistently unusual given their statistical baseline, 2) how the specificity of the statistical baseline varies over gradients of S and N, and 3) whether this variation appears to be associated with variation in our capacity to detect deviations between observations and the corresponding baselines.